Bristol Mall: Stores

 The mall's original anchor stores were Parks-Belk, Miller's and Sears.
 Bristol Mall had the usual mix of restaurants, mall services, fast food, and other typical mall stores, as well as a movie theater.
-There were also eight food establishments including Chick-Fil-A.
+There were also eight food establishments including Chick-fil-A.

-In 1992, Miller's was acquired by Proffit's Inc. and the name changed to Proffit's.
-An 86,000 square feet JCPenney store was constructed as an addition to the mall in the mid-1990s.
+In the late 1980s, Miller's parent company, Allied Stores, sold the Miller's chain to Hess's Department Stores.
+In 1992, Hess's sold eight of their stores, including all three of the Tri Cities locations to Proffitt's Inc. An 86,000 square feet JCPenney store was constructed as an addition to the mall in the mid-1990s.
 In conjunction with the JCPenney addition, the mall underwent a complete interior renovation.

-In 2005, Belk Inc. purchased the Proffit's chain and the Proffit's location was converted to a second Belk location in the mall, with the men's, home and children's departments relocating from the original Belk building to the former Proffit's store, which was rebranded Belk Men, Home & Kids.
+In 2005, Belk Inc. purchased the Proffitt's chain and the Proffit's location was converted to a second Belk location in the mall, with the men's, home and children's departments relocating from the original Belk building to the former Proffitt's store, which was rebranded Belk Men, Home & Kids.

 Piccadilly Cafeterias, an original Bristol Mall tenant since the mall's opening in 1975 closed on May 23, 2011, when its lease expired.

 JCPenney closed in May 2014 as a part of a nationwide closure of 33 under performing stores.
 Later that same year, Belk announced it would be closing both of its anchor locations at the mall and consolidating the two stores in 2015 into one newly constructed store at The Pinnacle, a large lifestyle center under construction near Interstate 81.

 On January 4, 2017, Sears Holdings announced that the Bristol Mall Sears location, including its Auto Center, would close in 2017.
 On March 26, 2017, Sears closed its doors leaving the mall without any anchor stores.

 On February 20, 2017, local news station WCYB reported that GameStop would close on Monday, February 20 and that Misty Mountain Designs would close on Sunday, February 26.
 On June 3, 2017, Bath and Body Works officially closed their Bristol Mall location.
 Bounce Bristol announced on their website that they had temporarily closed their store.
 On June 23, 2017, it was announced that Belmeade Formal Wear is also closing leaving only one store left in the mall, KSS Instructional Aids.
 Ultimately, on August 4, 2017, KSS Instructional Aids announced that their Bristol Mall location would be closing on August 31, 2017, thus leaving the Bristol Mall without any tenants.